HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 -   Windows: `ConfigEngine.bat disable-content-reporting -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`

 !!! note
-    After Content Reporting is disabled by running the **disable-content-reporting** config task, Content Reporting page is removed.
+    After Content Reporting is disabled by running the **disable-content-reporting** config task, the Content Reporting page is removed.
 To enable Content Reporting again, the **enable-content-reporting** config task must be executed manually.